Near Sentinel in Maricopa County, Arizona — The American Mountains (Southwest)

 Erected by Yuma County Historical Society.

 Location.
 33° 0.164′ N, 113° 9.614′ W. Marker is near Sentinel, Arizona, in Maricopa County.
 Marker can be reached from Oatman Road 8.8 miles north of Agua Caliente Road.
-Touch for map.
 On Oatman Road, follow rock cairns (piles of stacked rocks) northwest 1.5 miles to massacre site.

 Note: Oatman Road is an un-maintained, primitive dirt road, passable only with high clearance or four wheel drive vehicles.
+Touch for map.
 Marker is in this post office area: Dateland AZ 85333, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 The Oatman Family (approx. 0.3 miles away).